Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate.md

 ### Explained

 This document complements, but doesn't replace, the main Installation guide.
-While geared towards new Node installations, it is a designated guide specifically for migrating existing private keys (p12 files).
+While geared towards new node installations, it is a designated guide specifically for migrating existing private keys (p12 files).
 We opted for a single document to avoid redundancy and potential conflicts.
 The Node Operator is responsible for navigating this comprehensive guide.